 It’s so tempting to reach for chocolate, sweets, or chips, especially when we’ve had a rough day and are tired.
 While these are fine every once in a while, if they become a habit, you’ll start to crave sweets and junk food and will gradually pack on the pounds throughout the year.
 Try these 12 healthy, tasty treats that you can eat in between classes.

-12 Healthy Snacks for Teachers
+12 Healthy Teacher Snacks for School

 1. Air Popped Popcorn

-Get an air popper – they’re not very expensive and popcorn is a filling, yet lower calorie snack.
+Get an air popper – they’re not very expensive and popcorn is a filling, yet lower-calorie snack.
 Melt a small amount of butter to mix in and add a little bit of salt.
 Tip: The popcorn that you microwave is NOT HEALTHY and it uses a lot of wasteful packaging.
-Get a container of kernels at the store – not only healthy and low calorie, but much cheaper.
+Get a container of kernels at the store – not only healthy and low calorie but much cheaper.

 2. Sliced Apples (with Peanut Butter)

 Slice an apple and bring a small container of peanut butter for dipping.
-If you’re trying to go lower calorie, just skip the peanut butter.
-Apples have fiber, taste sweet, and will fill you up without adding junk.
+If you’re trying to go lower-calorie, just skip the peanut butter.
+Apples have fiber, taste sweet and will fill you up without adding junk.
 Maybe there is a reason why kids are supposed to bring apples for their teachers. 😉

 3. Healthy Muffins

 This is my go-to snack when I’m on the run.
 Delicious and nutritious!
 Best of all, you can switch up the fruits and veggies in this recipe and they always taste yummy.
-I included the recipe at the bottom of this post (from “Simply in Season”, which is an AMAZING cookbook – lots of tasty recipes using fruits and veggies based on the season of year).
+I included the recipe at the bottom of this post (from “Simply in Season”, which is an AMAZING cookbook – lots of tasty recipes using fruits and veggies based on the season of the year).
 There is also a printable copy in my Free Resource Library.